 Fruit Juice: Friend or Foe?

-Today’s nutritional tip is about fruit juice.
-Fruit juice has recently become popular, specifically because there’s a few people on the internet or even more so on infomercials, who are promoting juicers.
+Fruit juice has recently become popular, specifically because there are a few people on the internet or even more so on infomercials, who are promoting juicers.
 There’s the Juice Master and there’s the Reboot Juice and countless detoxes and diets.
 However, fruit juice is a challenging one.
 Maybe 100 years ago fruit juice would have been a more healthful food, but these days fruit juice is very, very sweet and it’s very high in fructose.

 The challenge that I see is a lot of people are drinking fruit juice to try to lose weight.
 So they’re having orange juice in the morning, a giant 16-ounce apple juice, maybe adding a little bit of kale in there in the afternoon, and that is not going to help.
 It’s really, really not going to help.
 It’s a huge problem and it’s way too much sugar.
 The best kind of juices are green juices.
 If you’re using fruit juice you need to make sure it’s diluted.
 When I do juice cleansing, I’ll do a 4:1 ratio with water to juice if I’m using fruit juice.
 Even better is just to avoid fruit juice all together.